 A highly-regarded and experienced attorney – with a particular specialism in molecular biology - Stephanie’s clients range from start-ups and university spin-outs through to established international corporations, where she is equally comfortable dealing with early-stage research and mature products and portfolios.

-Stephanie has extensive experience of both prosecution and oppositions at the EPO and regularly advises on filing and prosecution strategy as well as oppositions and due diligence investigations.
-She has also advised on SPC strategy in relation to small molecules and biologics, and has prosecuted SPC applications in the UK and elsewhere.
+She has extensive expertise in both prosecution and oppositions at the EPO and regularly advises on filing and prosecution strategy, as well as oppositions and due diligence investigations.
+She has also advised on Supplementary Protection Certificate (SPC) strategy in relation to small molecules and biologics and has prosecuted SPC applications both within and outside the UK.

-Stephanie has also been involved in litigation, including with UK and European litigation on behalf of Alnylam Pharmaceuticals concerning the first RNAi therapeutic to gain regulatory approval, in which she led and co-ordinated the technical strategy across all European proceedings and oppositions at the EPO.
+Her experience also spans litigation, including UK and European litigation on behalf of Alnylam Pharmaceuticals concerning the first RNAi therapeutic to gain regulatory approval, in which she led and co-ordinated the technical strategy across all European proceedings and oppositions at the EPO.